bianca9901/Realtime-Chat/README.md

+# Realtime-Chat

+## Features

+**Instant real-time functionality:** powered by Upstash Redis, for immediate updates and interactions within the application.

+**Real-time chat and friend requests:** powered by Pusher for used for efficient social interactions.

+**Comprehensive friend system** enabling users to manage friend requests (add, accept, or deny).

+**Database queries** powered by Redis, optimizing performance.

+**Responsive user interface** designed with Tailwind CSS for consistent experiences across various devices.

+**Route protection** mechanisms to secure sensitive application areas.

+**User authentication** through integration with Google Authentication.

 ## Note

 This application uses Google OAuth for authentication.
 Due to the nature of this authentication mechanism, only users with email addresses I manually add to the authentication configuration can use the features of the application.
 Therefore, a deployed version of the application is not provided.